 The numbers above are generally meant to apply to adult men of around 200 pounds weight.
 Women generally have smaller total surface area and therefore they need to use less energy to maintain their core body temperature, so they tend to need to eat less, and therefore have lower daily dietary intake.
 But the reasoning is still completely valid.

 That is around 100 Calories per mile.
 If each mile is run in six minutes, that is around 1000 Calories per hour, an amazing amount.
 This is around 1.5 horsepower of energy consumption.
-Note that only around 0.3 horsepower of that is USEFUL power (the running) (our 20% efficiency again) while the remaining 1.2 horsepower is all used inside the body for metabolic processes.
-Where our sedentary person discussed before needed around 100 Calories per hour for metabolic processes in the body, the Marathon runner needs to consume about 800 Calories per hour (plus about 200 Calories per hour for the actual mechanical work of running, the air resistance and the rest).
+Note that only around 0.3 horsepower of that is USEFUL power (the running) (our 20% efficiency again) while the remaining 1.2 horsepower is all used inside the body for ENHANCED metabolic processes.
+Where our sedentary person discussed before needed around 100 Calories per hour for metabolic processes in the body, the Marathon runner needs to use up about 800 Calories of metabolic energy per hour (plus about 200 more Calories per hour for the actual mechanical work of running, the air resistance and the rest).
 Those represent the extremes of the range of metabolic activity in humans.

 If we wished, we could calculate the skin temperature and breath quantities (in ways that were presented above) to determine where and how all that energy had to leave the body.
 Hotter skin temperature enables greater heat loss by both convection and radiation.
 Faster breathing enables greater heat loss by those processes discussed above.
 However, these numbers do NOT account for all the energy that must be discarded, and so even the amount of sweating can be calculated!

 With that disclaimer, there is a very simple way to learn what level of work any person is capable of!
 Say that there is some tall building nearby, where stairs have steps that are exactly 8" different in height.
 Say you weigh 180 pounds.
 Now say that you can run UP such stairs at the rate of 24 steps in each 10 seconds.
 In that case, what you would have done was to RAISE 180 pounds up a distance of 16 vertical feet (the 24 steps) in ten seconds.
-In other words, you would have done WORK of 2,880 ft-lbs in ten seconds, or 288 foot-pounds per second.
-One horsepower is equal to 550 foot-pounds per second, so you would have done just over one-half horsepower for those ten seconds!
+In other words, you would have done WORK of (180 lb * 16 ft) 2,880 ft-lbs in ten seconds, or 288 foot-pounds per second.
+One horsepower is equal to 550 foot-pounds per second, so you would have done just over one-half horsepower of net productive work for those ten seconds!

 The premise is then that over a week, maybe an additional 3500 Calories (7 * 480) might get used up by the body by sleeping with just a sheet instead of a heavy blanket.
 Since one pound of bodyfat has an energy content of about 3500 Calories, this might suggest that it may be possible to lose about one full pound of bodyfat EVERY WEEK just because of this blanket/sheet difference!